-We love our pets, and because of that, we tend to take them everywhere with us.
+We love our pets, and because of that, some people tend to take them everywhere they go.
 While some pets love to ride in the car, other pets may be a little more skittish.
-Whether your pet begs for the next ride in the car or needs to be transported via a carrier, you’ll eventually have to take your pet in the car.
-So next time you do take your four legged friend with you on the road, make sure to do it safely by observing these tips.
+Whether your pet begs for the next ride in the car or needs to be transported via a carrier, you’ll eventually have to take it in the car.
+Next time you head out on the road with your four legged friend with you on the road, make sure to do it safely by observing these tips.

 If you’re only leaving the vehicle for a short amount of time, remember, it is never safe to leave a pet unattended in a vehicle.
 Cars heat up fast, even with windows cracked, and too many dogs die from heatstroke due to being left in a hot car.

 While driving, make sure your pet remains in the back of the car, preferable in a crate or behind a special divider.
 While we want to have our pets in the front seat or on our laps while we drive, keeping the pet restrained will allow you to avoid unforeseen issues or distractions that could cause you or your animal to be in an accident.

 Keeping your pet safe is the responsibility of you as the owner, and while we often overlook some of the safest options for our pets, it is important to remember that they need to be treated as pets while on the road in order to ensure the safety of both your pet and you as a driver.
 By following the advice above both you and your pet can have a safer, more enjoyable car ride.